PatrickTorgerson/ego/README.md

 ---

 > NOTE : this is a proposed syntax and is subject to change.
->       Currently only basic instruction encoding / decoding is implemented
+>       Currently only a basic virtual machine is implemented

 ```go
 type vec2 = struct